Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **The HUD:** A stationary scoreboard tracks the trends in real-time, highlighting the "Upward" local performance against the "Downward" global illusion to ensure the viewer catches the reversal.

 -   **File:** `simpsons-paradox-how-data-can-be-a-mathematical-illusion.py`
+-
+### 7\.
+The Coupon Collector Problem: The Tax of the Final Item

+A simulation-driven exploration of diminishing returns and the mathematical "waiting time" required to complete a set of random variables.

+-   **Concept:** The Coupon Collector Problem describes the expected number of trials required to collect all unique types of an item.
+It reveals a non-linear difficulty curve: while the first few items are easy to find, the "last item" represents a statistical bottleneck where the probability of success plummets.

+-   **Key Visual:** The experiment uses a **Collection Grid** alongside a real-time **Efficiency Tracker**.
+As the grid fills with blue (unique) items, the frequency of red (duplicate) flashes increases.
+The animation highlights the "Efficiency Collapse" phase, where the simulation time accelerates but progress in the grid slows to a crawl.

+-   **The HUD:** A dynamic dashboard tracks **Total Trials**, **Collection Progress**, and **Simulation Time**.
+An integrated "Efficiency Status" monitor shifts from **HIGH (Green)** to **COLLAPSED (Red)** as the probability of finding a new item becomes mathematically unfavorable.

+-   **File:** `the-coupon-collector-problem-the-tax-of-the-final-item.py`

 ## 🛠️ How to Run